Liam Payne, former One Direction member, dead at 31 | KRDO

 Liam Payne, former One Direction member, dead at 31

-(CNN) — Liam Payne, a former member of boyband One Direction, has died after falling from the window of a hotel in Buenos Aires, according to police there.
+(CNN) — Liam Payne, a former member of boyband One Direction, has died after falling from the third floor of a hotel in Buenos Aires, according to police there.
 He was 31.

 The musician was best known as a member of the famed British boyband One Direction.
 The band, which also included Harry Styles, Zayn Malik, Louis Tomlinson and Niall Horan, first formed in 2010 after each member appeared on the UK version of reality competition show “The X Factor.”

 One Direction announced they were taking a hiatus in 2015.
 Payne later released his debut solo album in 2019 titled “LP1.”
-In May 2023, Payne announced that he was working on a new album that he was “really excited” about and shared that he was planning a tour.

-The tour was set to kick off in South America in September 2023, but Payne had to postpone the scheduled dates after suffering a kidney infection.
+In March, Payne released his LP “Teardrops.”

 Payne had a son, born in 2017, who he shared with former Girls Aloud singing group member Cheryl Cole.